Monday, February 22, 2010

 B: “Leer me te zien dat het anders kan” as the bi-curious husband said to the plumber while his wife was at her sister’s for a few days.

-A: I feel I ought to like this more than I do, as there’s nothing in particular wrong with it.
-Doesn’t hang together as well as most Dutch entries though, and while this kind of goes – unintentionally, I’ll wager – with the lyrics, it’s a bit much by the end.
+A: I feel I ought to like this more than I do, but it doesn’t hang together quite as well as most Dutch entries.
+While this kind of goes – unintentionally, I’d wager – with the lyrics, it’s a bit much by the end.

 V: Nicely controlled vocals.
 Not sure about the choreography, but as part and parcel of the whole thing I can see how it found itself in the top 10 come the end of the night.